 Education and outreach this reporting period included a variety of approaches to reach a broad audience.
-This included use of traditional media, such as advertising in the Community Guide, as well as 15 social media posts reaching over 7,000 people.
+This included use of traditional media, such as advertising in the Community Guide, as well as 17 social media posts reaching over 9,400 people.
 DWSP information on Lower Trent Conservation website was consistently updated.
-LTC also supported and promoted the Road sign and Salt Responsibly campaigns to raise awareness.
+LTC also supported and promoted the Road sign and Salt Responsibly campaigns to raise awareness, providing posters to 23 businesses and 7 municipal buildings and held a home road salt workshop.

 Youth education was also a priority.
-Approximately 1200 students, teachers and parents were engaged through the Tri-County Children's Water Festival, as well as ~1100 children through virtual and in-person programming.
-Over 800 people were also reached through presentations and participation at community events, including LTC Farewell to frost, Quinte West Wellness Expo, and the Hastings County Plowing Match.
+Approximately 1200 students, teachers and parents were engaged through the Tri-County Children's Water Festival, as well as ~1300 children through school and community programming.
+Over 800 people were also reached through presentations and participation at community events, including LTC Farewell to Frost, and the Hastings County Plowing Match.